Post your loglines. Get and give feedback.

 SYNOPSIS:

-At the dawn of time, the Universe created the Starfolk, radiant beings born to guard the balance between light and darkness.
-Among them is Sentinel Star, a young cosmic guardian whose light is shattered in a fierce battle against Black Hole.
-Cast through the void, he crash-lands on the lush planet Dubnik, home to the peaceful Mossari tribe.
+At the dawn of time, the Universe created the Starfolk, radiant beings tasked with maintaining the balance between light and darkness.
+Among them is Sentinel Star, a young guardian defeated in battle by Black Hole, a dead star consumed by endless hunger.

 Rated this logline